Happiness : A goal to achieve or a lifelong companion?

 The Science Behind Happiness

-Beliefs that future events can be controlled, optimism, self esteem and purpose in life.
+Beliefs that future events can be controlled.

 Commitments to goals that can be achieved and are valued.